 Sleeping on the ground can be dangerous sometimes, and luckily we have a solution — a hammock.
 But not a regular hammock.
 We are talking about the one that was made especially for survival needs.
 It is a high-quality tool made from thick waterproof material, with a mosquito net and other useful things.
 But you still need at least two trees to set it up.

-This is just a suggestion in this bug out bag checklist, but you sure need something to sleep on.
-There are many ways to create a bed from scrap things, but we recommend buying a sleeping pad.
+This is just a suggestion in this bug-out bag checklist, but you sure need something to sleep on.
+There are many ways to create a bed from scrap things, but we recommend buying a sleeping pad — in other words, protective gear for your body.
 You do not want to risk your health, and it is better to sleep on something and know for sure that you will not wake up freezing.
 There are great durable and light sleeping pad options out there.

-The pro tip of a successful survival is to have many items that can be used in many different situations.
-We can suggest you putting a paracord survival kit and zip ties inside your bug out bag.
+The pro tip of successful survival is to have many items that can be used in many different situations.
+We can suggest you putting a paracord survival kit and zip ties inside your bug-out bag.
 Zip ties are beneficial.
 You can easily connect everything with them very tightly.
 Also, they are light, and you can take a lot of them with you.
-Paracord Grenade is a must-have for every bug out bag out there.
+Paracord Grenade is a must-have for every bug-out bag out there.
 You just need some of them, and you will be fine.
 Thank us later.

 Fire is our everything.
 Surviving without fire is a hard challenge with a low chance of success.
 You need to learn at least 3 different ways to start a fire and use it from this checklist.
 This topic can not be ignored.
 There are too many reasons why you should treat it with serious attention, because without this knowledge you will face a hard time cooking your food, boiling water, drying your clothes, and keeping yourself safe and warm.
 It takes a couple of advanced survival skills, so be ready to get educated.